alekhaya99/FooDSite/README.md

 FoodSite is a website done using only HTML and CSS.
-This website was created using the tutorial from Code With Harry.
+This website was created using the tutorial from the Code With Harry.